WKU-SRA-Dev/sra-recruitment-lab/README.md

    - Modify the cloned project to demonstrate your ability to quickly understand and work with an unfamiliar codebase.
    - Capture screenshots of your changes.
    - Return to the lab project
-   - Summarize what you did and what you learn in the `*.md` file
+   - Summarize what you did and what you learned in the `*.md` file or you can use it to record anything, which happened in your coding journey
    - Save these screenshots in a separate folder named `img` within the root directory of this repository.
 The folder structure should look like this:
      ```
      .